Introduction to Vaping Stigma

 “E Cigs Can Kill You.
 Did You See the Pictures of the One That Blew Up?”

-Vape injuries can also occor when high drain batteries are not stored properly, away from other alloys.
-High drain batteries are ones which fit in a mod device and can be removed and replaced.
+Vape injuries can also occur when high drain batteries are not stored properly and away from other alloys.
+High drain batteries are those that fit in a mod device and can be removed and replaced.
 If they touch other alloys they can spark and could cause injury.
 It is important to store them in the device, or in a battery holder such as this one.

 “Vaping Is Deadly.
 I Read Some Americans Died From Using E Cigs”

-There has been relatively recent news stories themed around e cigarettes killing people.
+Recent news stories themed around the Stigma Associated with Electronic Cigarettes killing people.
 The deaths in America were as a result of people using illegal THC drugs in vaping equipment.
-The THC was diluted down with vitamin E acetate to make the drugs vapeable.
-The deaths were caused because vitamin E acetate is not intended to be inhaled.
-If vitamin E acetate is inhaled it can interfere with lung functioning.
-The deaths were not caused by e liquids or by the e cigs, but were caused by the use of illegal drugs.
-The news unfortunately summarised the deaths as being caused by electronic cigarettes.
-The reports were not clear that it was actually the contents used inside the devices and not the electronic cigarettes themselves.
+They diluted the THC with vitamin E acetate to make the drugs vapeable.
+Because vitamin E acetate is not suppose to be inhaled this caused the deaths.
+If inhaled, vitamin E acetate can interfere with lung functioning.
+The deaths were not caused by e liquids or e cigarettes but were caused by the use of illegal drugs.
+Unfortunately, the deaths were summarised by the news as being caused by E- cigarettes.
+Reports were not clear that it was actually the contents used inside the devices and not the E-cigarettes.
 It was also nothing to do with e liquids.
 For more information about these drug-related deaths, please read the Centers for Disease Control and Prevention conclusions here.

 “It Can’t be Good For You.
 I’ve Seen People Use it Lots More than When they Smoked Cigarettes”

+Stigma Associated with Electronic Cigarettes!
 The main motivator behind the above reports is likely to be the tobacco industry.
 The industry lost 8% income in 2018 due to vaping alternatives (see further details in this report).
 It’s increasing popularity will have caused tobacco manufacturers to worry.
 It is also easy front-line reporting to have deadly and scary stories to make people pick up magazines and newspapers.
 When something is relatively new, news reporters can more easily convince the public that ‘it could be true’.
-It makes their reports more likely to be believed, due to unawareness, and therefore more likely to go viral.
+People’s unawareness makes them more likely to be believed their reports! thus increasing the liklihood of their reports going viral.